US Supreme Court hears landmark abortion case

 Nearly two decades later, in Planned Parenthood v Casey, the court ruled that states could not place an "undue burden" on women seeking abortions before foetal viability, about 24 weeks.

-In the years since, foetal viability standard has acted as a key line in abortion law, preventing any bans an abortion before this time.
+In the years since, foetal viability standard has acted as a red line in abortion law, preventing any bans an abortion before this time.

 But addressing the court today - with its 6-to-3 conservative majority - Mississippi Solicitor General Scott Stewart told justices that the two rulings "haunt our country" and "poison the law".